robguilarr/robguilarr/README.md

 ## Author's Contacts, Profiles & Social Media

+This website intends to work as a portal for the author's most recent posts on each of the platforms, in case you want to follow the content directly, you can go to the contact links below.

 - Website | [https://robguilar.com](https://robguilar.com "Visit personal website")

 - Medium | [https://medium.com](https://medium.com/@robguilarr "Visit Medium Profile")